by Susan Flantzer © Unofficial Royalty 2017

 The Honeymoon

 Later, Maud and Carl left Marlborough House for St. Pancras Station to board a special train for the railway station in Wolferton, Norfolk, the nearest station to Sandringham House.
 The newlyweds were to spend a short honeymoon at Appleton House on the Sandringham Estate, the house that Maud’s father had given her as a wedding gift.
-However, the short honeymoon turned a five-month honeymoon.
+However, the short honeymoon turned into a five-month honeymoon.
 Some family members had been concerned that Maud would have difficulty leaving England, and that was proving to be true.

-Three weeks after the wedding, the Danish Royal Family all met at Bernstorff Castle, ready to welcome the newlyweds to Denmark.
+Three weeks after the wedding, the Danish Royal Family met at Bernstorff Castle, ready to welcome the newlyweds to Denmark.
 Maud’s mother and sister, The Princess of Wales and Princess Victoria, arrived at Bernstorff Castle at the end of August.
 Maud wrote to her grandmother Queen Victoria that they were going to Denmark in the beginning of September.
 Family members began arriving in Denmark, expecting to see Carl and Maud.
 King George I of Greece (Maud and Carl’s uncle) arrived at Berstorff Castle in early September.
 Within a few days, Tsar Nicholas II of Russia (Maud and Carl’s first cousin) and his wife Tsarina Alexandra Feodorovna (Maud’s first cousin) arrived and there was still no sign of Maud and Carl in Denmark.
 Maud and Carl were still in England on December 14 when the family gathered at Frogmore for the annual remembrance ceremony for Prince Albert, Queen Victoria’s late husband.

 Children